 Math Placement Exam

 A math course is part of Mizzou’s general education requirements.
-The MyMathTest helps your academic advisor make sure you’re registered for a math class that meets your needs.
+The placement test helps your academic advisor make sure you’re registered for a math class that meets your needs.
 All incoming freshmen should take the math placement assessment (even students with AP credit or dual credit).

-Visit math.missouri.edu/math-placement to take the test or find more information, including the deadlines for completing the exam in time for fall and spring enrollment.
+Visit the Math Placement page on the Mathematics department website for more information, including the deadlines for completing the exam in time for fall and spring enrollment.

 Foreign Language Placement Tests